The 2022 Spring Sea Run Opener Rules and Prize Categories

-The Prize for the first "keeper" bass will be awarded to the angler who first submits a photo clearly depicitng a bass with an overall length of 28" or greater.
+The Prize for the first "keeper" bass will be awarded to the angler who first submits a photo clearly depiciting a bass with an overall length of 28" or greater.
 The measurement should be taken from the tip of the tail to the snout of the fish (mouth closed) using a tape measure or similar device.
 The fish and measuring device should both be on as flat of a surface as the situation allows.
-The quality and clarity of the picture is the responsibility of the angler, but all reasonable photo submissions will be accpeted.
+The quality and clarity of the picture is the responsibility of the angler, but all reasonable photo submissions will be accepted.
 Below are two examples of acceptable submissions of fish measuring 31'' and 26''.

 The angler with the shortest bass of the tournament in overall length will be awarded the Rich D'Auteuil Breakfast Bass Trophy (we joke!).
 In the event of a tie in length, the submission that was received first will claim the prize.